TheRealRolandDeschain/SSDWebAPI/Readme.md

 - Controller Methods in Asp.NET project can either return IActionResult or the actual datatype one has to return.
 IActionResult has the advantage that one can control HTTP codes, which are returned directly, but on the other hand the code gets harder to read, since it is not immediately obvious what should be returned.

+- Problems with .dockerignore which turned out to be problems of COPY . .